ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 above lookup C-code.

 What we do not see in the program above are the default values and fallbacks.
-They are only present in the so specification (namespace `spec`).
+They are only present in the so-called specification (namespace `spec`).
 Luckily, the specification consists of (meta) key/value pairs, too.
 So we do not have to learn something new.

-So lets say, that another application `otherapp` exactly has the value we actually want.
-We want to better integrate the system, that in the case we do not have a value for `/sw/org/myapp/#0/current/section/subsection/key` we want to use `/sw/otherorg/otherapp/#0/current/section/subsection/key`.
+So lets say, that another application `otherapp` has exactly the value we actually want.
+We want to improve the integration.
+In the case that we do not have a value for `/sw/org/myapp/#0/current/section/subsection/key`, we want to use `/sw/otherorg/otherapp/#0/current/section/subsection/key`.

 So we specify: